Wedg/Alice.jl/README.md

 And following the positional arguments there are two optional keyword arguments - `activation` (for choosing the activation function) and `init` (for choosing the initialisation of the weights).
 These are described in more detail in the section below).

-The constructor functions are (note that the square brackets around `datatype` are just indicating that it is optional):
+The constructor functions are (note that the square brackets are just indicating that the argument is optional):

 - `FullyConnectedLayer([datatype, ]input_dims, fan_out)`